rifley/better-doctor/README.md

 * This will install homebrew onto your device.
 See previous instruction to then install node
 * If you are a windows user, go to the [Node website](https://nodejs.org/en/download/) and find the correct installer for your operating system
 * With node installed, use the terminal to navigate into the 'better-doctor' repository
+* In the top-level directory of 'better-doctor', create a new file ".env".
+This will house your API key which is required for search functionality.
+* The ".env" file should only contain a single line, 'exports.apiKey = "YOUR API KEY HERE";'.
 * In the top-level directory of 'better-doctor', run `npm install`, followed by `bower install`
 * Once those finish up, you can run `gulp build` followed by `gulp serve` and the app will open in your browser